drequeceler/appgyver-js-api/index.md

 The latest version of appgyver.js is currently supported by both the [iOS](http://itunes.apple.com/us/app/appgyver-preview/id479747411) and [Android](https://play.google.com/store/apps/details?id=com.appgyver.android) versions of the Preview client.

-The Android Preview client is still an early release and the API hasn't been implemented completely, so please see the [Android support](support/android.md) page for a list of supported API calls.
+The Android Preview client is still an early release and the API implementation is limited, so please see the [Android support](support/android.md) page for a list of supported API calls.